Lion (Elevation Worship song)

 "Lion" (stylized in all-caps) is a song performed by American contemporary worship band Elevation Worship featuring Chris Brown and Brandon Lake.
 The song was released as the fourth track on the live album of the same name on March 4, 2022.
 The song was written by Brandon Lake, Chris Brown, and Steven Furtick.

 "Lion" peaked at No. 16 on the US Hot Christian Songs chart.
+It has been certified gold by Recording Industry Association of America (RIAA).